twitter/finagle/guide/_sources/Tracing.rst.txt

 NullTracer
 ~~~~~~~~~~

 A tracer that drops all traces on the ground.
-This is the default behavior if no tracer is confgured.
+This is the default behavior if no tracer is configured.

 BroadcastTracer
 ~~~~~~~~~~~~~~~